 However, finding the right photo is more complicated than expected, both in terms of context and image rights.
-Yes, you can find the best picture for your article, but you should always consider the image licenses and if the author wants to be credited or not.
+Yes, you can find the best picture for your article, but you should always consider the image licenses and whether the author wants to be credited or not.

 Why Image Attribution Matters

 The Internet is not the place that it was in its dot-com dawn when everyone could’ve just grabbed an image and claimed it as their own.
 Today, photographs are protected by copyright law, and you can’t just copy the image and add it to your website without checking its legal availability first.

 Sure, you may think that we are in an endless space where nobody will notice if you gave someone credit or not.
 But professional authors protect their work carefully, and they have an entire team of lawyers hired to claim or recover the rights over their work.

 We are not talking only about respecting legally binding agreements and protecting yourself from eventual penalties.
 Attribution is much more than that.
 It’s about respecting the author’s work and the creative process involved in creating the image, creating a better and safer community as a result.

 Whoever made the picture has exclusive rights to it and is responsible for setting the conditions for interested parties that want to use the specific photograph.
 Copyright and licenses protect content creators, preventing their work from being shared with the Internet without permission.

 If you’re using licensed images, but you don’t give credit, or even worse, you don’t pay for a photo normally purchased by everyone using it, you’ll be lucky if you only get a warning.
 With that in mind, let’s get familiar with the current image licenses and understand their terms thoroughly before choosing the image you want to use.

 Creative Commons was created to help authors grant licenses for their work.
 These licenses allow everyone to use the creator’s work for free, but in most cases, under specific conditions.